laravel/docs/queries.md

     return $user->email;

-If you would like to retrieve a single row from the database table, but throw a `Illuminate\Database\RecordNotFoundException` is no matching row is found, you may use the `firstOrFail` method.
+If you would like to retrieve a single row from a database table, but throw an `Illuminate\Database\RecordNotFoundException` if no matching row is found, you may use the `firstOrFail` method.
 If the `RecordNotFoundException` is not caught, a 404 HTTP response is automatically sent back to the client:

     $user = DB::table('users')->where('name', 'John')->firstOrFail();